-One (1) copy of the Plan (8 1⁄2 X 11 format) must be submitted to the Fire Prevention and Life Safety Division.
+One (1) copy of the Plan (8 $\frac{1}{2}$ X 11 format) must be submitted to the Fire Prevention and Life Safety Division.
 Upon approval, the copy will be returned to the author.

-The Fire Prevention and Life Safety Division is to be notified regarding any subsequent changes in the approved Fire Safety Plan.
+The Fire Prevention and Life Safety Division are to be notified regarding any subsequent changes in the approved Fire Safety Plan.